 Its not everyday that you wake to the sun breaking over tea gardens.

 At the breakfast table, I rant that its been a while I have had Medhu Wadas.
-After breakfast (read sumptuous South Indian breakfast) we are off to explore the dense, evergreen forests of this range.
+After breakfast (read sumptuous South Indian breakfast) we are off to explore the dense, evergreen forests of Valparai.

 Valparai, is a part of the Annamalai range of the Western ghats.
 The area is known for wild elephants, Sambhar deer, barking deer and also leopards, along with a host of birds.

-After an hour, we are being led by Mr. Philip to one of the best experiences a Nature lover can ever have.
+After an hour, we are being led by Mr. Philip to one of the best experiences a Nature lover can ever have in Valparai.
 The drive is bumpy and the sights are breathtaking.
 Coffee plantations on one side, with bright red coffee pods sparkling in the sun.

 Peppercorns hanging from trees, protected in green pods.